-Have you ever been in the middle of a workout, run, swim, or hike and realized how badly your muscles were going to hurt the next day — or three?
-Or maybe you were trying to demonstrate how to properly throw a baseball for your kid’s little league team, and you think, “man, I’m going to feel that tomorrow?”
+Have you ever been in the middle of a workout, run, swim, or hike and realized how badly your muscles were going to hurt the next day?
+Or maybe you were trying to demonstrate how to properly throw a baseball to your kid’s little league team, and you think, “man, I’m going to feel that tomorrow?”

-Whether you’re an athlete in training, a gym rat, a homeowner doing yardwork, or just “not as young as you used to be,” thanks to Cannabidiol (CBD), muscle recovery doesn’t have to be quite as long or painful anymore.
+Whether you’re an athlete in training, a gym rat, a homeowner doing yardwork, or just “not as young as you used to be,” muscle recovery doesn’t have to be quite as long or painful anymore.
 Rest assured, you are not alone in your quest to find something that works.
 Millions of people are searching for muscle recovery solutions every day.

-When it is certified and free of contaminants, CBD is safe to use.
 Always ensure that you are using a quality certified CBD provider, which means that they will provide a Certificate of Analysis (COA) from a third-party testing laboratory.
 This is important for obvious quality purposes, but also when tracking and setting your dosage schedules and amounts.
-With a certified provider, you don’t have to worry about accidentally overdosing because the label said something different than what was in the bottle.
+With a certified provider, you don’t have to worry about your dose because the label said something different than what was in the bottle.

 Is CBD Right For Me?

-Just like you would with any other type of health related issue, discuss CBD with your doctor first, particularly if you take other medications.
-They can help you make sure your liver will have enough room to metabolize it all.
+Just like you would with any other type of health-related issue, discuss CBD with your doctor first, particularly if you take other medications.

-This use of CBD is possible because President Donald Trump signed a new Farm Bill in 2018, which included the legalized growth, distribution, and sale of industrialized hemp.
-The Farm Bill allows it to be “cultivated for any use” — including the production and extraction of CBD.
+This use of CBD is possible because of the Farm Bill in 2018, which included the legalized growth, distribution, and sale of industrialized hemp.
+The Farm Bill allows hemp to be “cultivated for any use” — including the production and extraction of CBD.